pokt-network/pocket-network-protocol/ADRs/0003-adopt-libp2p-peer-ids.md

 - May lead to a less secure and reliable solution
 - Requires development and maintenance efforts
-- May not be compatible with other Libp2p components
+- May not be compatible with other Libp2p components or the refactored P2P module

 ## References <!-- optional -->